the importance of confidentiality

 Do not give information about a patient’s appointments to their employer.

-Messages about a patient’s care must not be left with third parties, nor on an answering service or answering machine.
-Where care requirements must be discussed, all that can be left is a message to call the practice.
+Messages about a patient’s care must not be left with third parties, though our Data Protection Privacy Statement does permit the use of an answering service or answering machine unless the patient gives instructions to the contrary (where care requirements must be discussed, all that can be left is a message to call the practice).

 The practice operates an appointment reminder system that involves calling patients, plus sending them text messages and emails.
 Patients are advised about this when they first join the practice and told that they may opt-out of this system (refer to welcome letter/email templates).
 If they do not, they are advised that we will take the supply of email addresses and telephone numbers by them to mean that they consent to us sending email and SMS reminders and, in the event that we are unable to speak to them personally, leaving messages on answering machines and answering services associated with the telephone numbers they supply.
 These messages are confined simply to reminding the patient that they have an appointment and do not extend to information about their clinical care.

 All patient recalls and personal information must be sent in a sealed envelope.

 Where information is to be shared with a third party, such as where a referral is made to a specialist outside the practice, information should be sent either by post in a sealed envelope to a postal address that has been verified (for example, by telephone call to a Consultant’s medical secretary) or by email to an email address that has been similarly verified as valid.

-No information may be disclosed to officials such as police officers, tax officials, etc, without the express permission of the dentist.
+No information may be disclosed to officials such as police officers, tax officials, etc, without the express permission of the Practice Director.

 Patients must not be allowed to see information contained on day sheets or computerised appointment books, since these inevitably contain information about other people.